sge-network/sge/docs/specs/OrderBook/03_State.md

 }
 ```

-## **BookParticipation**
+## **OrderBookParticipation**

-The Book BookParticipation keeps track of the particiapation of an order book.
+The order book participation keeps track of the particiapation of an order book.

 ```proto
 // OrderBookParticipation represents the participants of an order book.